OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

-Administrator can also decide to make an account an _entity_: scroll to the “Add entity” section; put the public address of the desired account and select a name to best represent that entity.
+The administrator can also decide to make an account an _entity_.
+In order to perform this action, scroll to the “Add entity” section; put the public address of the desired account and select a name to best represent that entity.
 As for vaccine names, the standardization of entities’ names is alike a government concern.

 <img width="1303" alt="add entity" src="https://github.com/OrdnasselaOttogim/BlockchainProject/assets/71702362/f65b8f39-c811-485e-a257-8675aa15d380">